Soft Scattering Evaporation of Dark Matter Subhalos by Inner Galactic Gases: Galactic limits

-{\it Cosmic rays} are distributed in a cylindrical zone virtical to the galaxy disk, and the flux intensity $I_{\rm CR}$ depends on the distance to the cylinder axis and that to the galactic disk.
-The heating rate is obtained by integrating relativistic $\sigma_T$ in Eq.~\ref{eq:simgabar2} with the cosmic ray proton spectrum, as in Eq.~\ref{eq:ene_ex}.
-So far the cosmic ray energy spectrum has only been measured `locally' at the Earth.
-The relative intensity distribution can be modeled~\cite{Lipari:2018gzn} as, \be \frac{I(r,z)}{I(r_{\odot},0)}=\frac{{\rm sech}({r/r_{\rm CR})}}{{\rm sech}({r_{\odot}/r_{\rm CR})}}\cdot {\rm sech}({z/z_{\rm CR}}) \ee where $I(r_{\odot}=8{\rm kpc},0)$ is the CR intensity at the sun, sech is the hyperbolic secant function, and $r,z$ denote cylindrical coordinates in kpc.
-The CR intensity steadily increases towards the center and descreases quickly off-disk.
-For $r_{\rm CR}=5.1$ kpc and $z_{\rm CR}\sim $ kpc, the volume-averaged proton flux within 1 kpc from the galactic center is about 2.1 times of that at the Sun's location.
-As an approximation, we will adopt the {\it shape} of the local energy spectrum~\cite{Amato:2017dbs} for cosmic protons, and use twice the measured magnitude as an estimate for the cosmic ray proton intensity in the inner galactic region.
-The energy spectrum is an approximate $E^{-2.7}$ powerlaw above the GeV sacle.
+{\it Cosmic rays} are distributed in a cylindrical zone vertical to the galaxy disk, and the flux intensity $I_{\rm CR}$ depends on the distance to the cylinder axis and that to the galactic disk.
+The cosmic ray proton energy spectrum is necessary to obtain the heating rate as in Eq.~\ref{eq:ene_ex}.
+So far the cosmic ray has only been measured `locally' at the Earth.
+But we mostly care about the region near the galactic center and the relative intensity distribution in other location can be modeled~\cite{Lipari:2018gzn} as, \be \frac{I(r,z)}{I(r_{\odot},0)}=\frac{{\rm sech}({r/r_{\rm CR})}}{{\rm sech}({r_{\odot}/r_{\rm CR})}}\cdot {\rm sech}({z/z_{\rm CR}}) \ee where $I(r_{\odot}=8{\rm kpc},0)$ is the CR intensity at the sun, sech is the hyperbolic secant function, and $r,z$ denote cylindrical coordinates in kpc.
+The CR intensity steadily increases towards the center and decreases quickly off-disk.
+Modeling of the galactic cosmic ray flux varies in the diffusion zone height and size, yet as we are interested in the inner region, the distribution is relatively well described and is calibrated by measured values on the disk.
+With typical parameter choice $r_{\rm CR}=5.1$ kpc and $z_{\rm CR}\sim $ kpc, the volume-averaged proton flux within 1 kpc from the galactic center is about 2.1 times of that at the Sun's location.
+As an approximation, we will adopt the {\it shape} of the local energy spectrum~\cite{Amato:2017dbs} for cosmic ray protons, and use twice the measured magnitude as an estimate for the cosmic ray proton intensity in the inner galactic region.
+The energy spectrum is an approximate $E^{-2.7}$ powerlaw above the GeV scale.
 In the sub-GeV range, we use the spectrum recently measured by the Voyager satellite~\cite{Cummings:2016pdr}.
 Only proton flux is considered for cosmic rays, and the electron contribution is neglected due to its much lower flux intensity.